 Smoking (or the possession and/or use of any tobacco product including canned tobacco products and e-cigarette, vapor devices) is prohibited in the building or anywhere on school property.

-Smoking, vaping (to include any all juul pods), and or the use of chewing tobacco on the school campus will result in disciplinary action.
-See Substance Abuse Policy.
+Smoking, vaping and/or the use of chewing tobacco on the school campus will result in disciplinary action that may include In-School Suspension (ISS).